 In 2019, Di Donna Galleries organized Enigma & Desire: Man Ray Paintings, the first survey exhibition to focus on the artist’s paintings.
 The gallery invites audiences to explore this comprehensive presentation of Man Ray’s Paris portraits that celebrate his inventiveness in the art of photography.

-Man Ray’s Paris Portraits will be on view from April 26 – June 2, 2023 at Di Donna Galleries and will be accompanied by a fully illustrated book with texts by Timothy Baum.
+Man Ray’s Paris Portraits is on view from April 26 – June 30, 2023 at Di Donna Galleries and is accompanied by a fully illustrated book with texts by Timothy Baum.

 Opening and Exhibition Dates: